unik-name/wordpress-unikname/readme.txt

 	- You must provide Unikname Connect site id and secret to be able to enable Unikname Connect
 	- Polished and renamed actions
 	- Reorganize "Unikname => General" and "Unikname => Login" panels

-= 8.4.0 [2021-02-26] - Fort Knox =

-- **Added**
-  - As a user, prevent the use of the password to log in to his/her own account
-  - As an administrator, prevent other users from using their passwords to log in to their accounts
-  - As administrator, prevent ALL users from using their password to log in to their account
-  - New Unikname security settings panel
-  - Official WordPress 5.6 compatibility
-  - Official PHP 8 compatibility

-- **Changed**
-  - Several polished and renamed actions

 [Full changelog is also available](https://github.com/unik-name/wordpress-unikname-connect/blob/master/CHANGELOG.txt).